cameraui/sdk/go/docs/api/plugin.md

 ## type OAuthProviderDeclaration

-OAuthProviderDeclaration is one provider a plugin integrates with, returned from the plugin so the host can render the connection affordance.
-A single\-provider plugin \(e.g. camera\-ui\-nvr\) declares exactly one.
+OAuthProviderDeclaration is one provider a plugin integrates with.
+A single\-provider plugin declares exactly one.

 	type OAuthProviderDeclaration struct {
 	    // ID is the plugin-local provider identifier (storage key dimension for